 Change the Status Quo of Style With a Career in Fashion Design and Merchandising

 Fashion design and retail is an exciting field for anyone to join: it exists at the intersection of art, design, history, culture, and technical prowess.
-Successful designers have an array of skills, including a keen sense for color, texture, construction, tailoring, convention, and social commentary, along with many other elements that make for sound fashion innovation.
+Successful designers have an array of skills, including a keen eye for color, texture, construction, tailoring, convention, and social commentary.
+Merchandisers, on the other hand, know how to make designers’ creations fly off the shelves.

 Clark Atlanta University Fashion Lookbook